St. Paul MN Dog Bite Lawyers

 Choosing dog bite lawyers St. Paul, MN can provide who are confident in handling a dog bite case is key if you wish to file a civil suit.
 At Johnston | Martineau, PLLP, our lawyers have worked on countless personal injury cases, and you can trust that we are knowledgeable in this field.

 If the owner knew, or should have known, of the dog’s aggressive tendencies.

 If an owner is aware that their dog is aggressive, is triggered by certain sounds, or is unfriendly to people in public, these details matter.
 Regardless of what makes their dog aggressive, it is their duty to create a safe environment for others.

 It is also a vital element that a bite truly caused some sort of harm.
 If the wound was minimal, then the treatment will be too.
 However, even if the bite is small, an owner can be responsible for trauma resulting from an attack.

 If the victim was trespassing or provoked the dog.

 If a party was trespassing into another person’s home or yard and a bite occurred, the owner cannot be held liable.
 Likewise, if a person was bitten but it happened due to him or her provoking the dog, then the owner is not at fault.

-Have you been bitten by a dog?
-If so you might want to contact dog bite lawyers who handle dog bite claims.
+If you have been bitten by a dog, you might want to contact dog bite lawyers who handle dog bite claims.
 An attack by a dog can be scary and unexpected.
 Within seconds you might have a serious puncture wound on your leg, hand, arm, or other area of your body.